kartonfarkas/api_docs/source/suite/emails/email_update.rst

      - 6036
      - Additional tracking parameters are not enabled.
      - If the "Enable additional campaign specific tracking params" feature is not enabled, then additional_linktracking_parameters cannot be set.
-Ask for this feature from your Account Manager.
+Please contact Emarsys Support to find out more about this feature.
    * - 400
      - 6039
      - Campaign language is invalid
-     - For available languages, see :doc:`../appendices/language_codes`.
+     - Unsupported/erroneous language code used.
+For available languages, see :doc:`../appendices/language_codes`.
    * - 400
      - 6040
      - Campaign subject is invalid